Staying Hydrated the Thyroid-healthy Way

 The cons: I paid over $300 for it, and it requires electricity.
 Reverse osmosis systems also receive some scrutiny because they remove not only the bad stuff but the good stuff from our water, like beneficial minerals.
 This means we have to obtain more of those minerals from supplements and the food we eat.

-As a more accessible option, I like the "Pure" filter pitchers and filter dispensers from Epic Water Filters.
+As a more accessible option, I like the Epic Pure Pitcher or Dispenser from Epic Water Filters.
 While it is not a reverse osmosis filter, their “Pure” model actually filters out fluoride and chlorine, which most commercially available filter pitchers DO NOT filter out.

 For travel, I also like (and own several of) Epic's handy filter bottles, which come in various sizes, designs, and materials (glass, stainless steel, and BPA-free plastic).